USS Greeneville

-USS Greeneville is a nuclear-powered attack submarine (SSN) named after Greeneville, Tennessee.
-The contract to build the boat was awarded to Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia, on 14 December 1988, and her keel was laid down on 28 February 1992.
-She was launched on 17 September 1994, sponsored by Tipper Gore, and commissioned on 16 February 1996.
+USS Greeneville (SSN-772) is a nuclear-powered attack submarine named after Greeneville, Tennessee.
+The contract to build the ship was awarded to Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia, on 14 December 1988, its keel was laid down on 28 February 1992.
+The submarine was launched on 17 September 1994, sponsored by Tipper Gore, and commissioned on 16 February 1996.

-The Greeneville had a deadly collision with a Japanese fishing vessel, Ehime Maru, off the coast of Oahu in February 2001.
+The Greeneville had a deadly collision with the Japanese fishing vessel Ehime Maru off the coast of Oahu in February 2001.

 Namesake

-She was named after Greeneville, Tennessee, home of President Andrew Johnson, after local residents, government officials, and businesses such as Greeneville Metal Manufacturing (which builds submarine components) began a campaign for a submarine to be named after their town.
+The USS Greeneville was named after Greeneville, Tennessee, home of President Andrew Johnson, after local residents, government officials, and businesses such as Greeneville Metal Manufacturing (which builds submarine components) began a campaign for a submarine to be named after their town.

 Boat's history

 Ehime Maru incident

 USS Greeneville at a Hawaiian dry dock in February 2001, following collision.

 On 9 February 2001, while conducting a main ballast tank blow off the coast of Oahu and hosting several civilians, the Greeneville struck the 191-foot (58 m) Japanese fishery high school training ship Ehime Maru (えひめ丸).
 This caused the fishing boat to sink in less than ten minutes, leading to the death of nine people: three crew members, four students, and two teachers.
 The commander of the Greeneville, Commander Scott Waddle, accepted full responsibility for the incident.
 However, after he faced a court of inquiry, it was decided a full court-martial would be unnecessary, opting for a non-judicial punishment and administrative disciplinary action to the captain and some crew members.
 Commander Waddle's request to retire was approved for 1 October 2001 with an honorable discharge.